 - Officers (secretary, president, and treasurer)

 There is a defined and rigid set of rules for corporations.
 The responsibilities, duties, and limitations on the powers are defined in corporate statutes.
 There is not much modification that can be done to the provisions to have them tailored to a certain type of business.
 The management structure for an LLC is much more flexible.
 Owners of the company are also known as members.
 One or more managers can be selected to run the daily activities of the business.
 In this case, it's known as a manager-managed LLC.
 There are no shareholders, officers, or board of directors.

 An operating agreement is the governing document in an LLC.
 This is similar to the terms of a partnership agreement.
 The statutes give the members more latitude when it comes to customizing the operating agreement to however they would like.
 It's smart to have this document prepared in case a future client wants to see it.
 The management of a company is normally done by officers in a corporation.
 When a member-managed LLC is formed, each member can have certain assigned responsibilities and duties.

 By forming a member-managed LLC, you are able to create an operating agreement that gives you the ability to assign specific duties and responsibilities to one or more members, to specify the limits on the authority of any member acting alone in carrying out his or her responsibilities, and to describe the procedure for obtaining additional authority from the other members when necessary.

 If you need help with a Washington State LLC license, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.